-Trish McFarlane, author of the HR Ringleader blog, is the CEO of H3 HR Advisors and CEO/ Co-Founder of HRevolutionize, LLP.
+Trish McFarlane, author of the HR Ringleader blog, is the VP of Global HCM Strategy & Product Management at Infor.
+She is also the CEO of H3 HR Advisors and CEO/ Co-Founder of HRevolutionize, LLP.
 A former HR executive and analyst with over 15 years of experience in Big 4 public accounting, PR, healthcare, and IT, Trish brings that knowledge to her clients as an analyst and advisor.
 She has expertise in:

 - Leadership Development